 Last year was a fantastic year for me because I got the opportunity to travel to some wonderful places.
 It’s something I love doing and I’m always looking out for new places to explore.
-On this occasion I was sent to Basel in Switzerland for 3 days thanks to Basel Tourism.
+On this occasion, I was sent to Basel in Switzerland for 3 days thanks to Basel Tourism.
 I went on my own as it wasn’t a family trip but I was joined on the trip by 4 other travel bloggers.
 The last time I travelled was on a press trip to France with journalists, so I was very excited by the idea of travelling with other bloggers.
 This was going to be a completely different experience for me.

-Basel is a beautiful city, perfect for exploring during the winter as it is a cosy city with an special magic during the festive season as they have wonderful Christmas Markets.
-But I will say that it has its charm all year around.
+Basel is a beautiful city, perfect for exploring during the winter as it is a cosy city with special magic during the festive season as they have wonderful Christmas Markets.
+But I will say that it has its charm all year round.
 It is very convenient to travel to from the UK and you can get to know the basics of the city over a weekend away.
 It is perfect for a romantic gateway or even a short family break.
 Basel is a paradise for museum lovers too.
 There are so much art and history to experience.
 It is really amazing!

 Travelling to Basel

 We travelled very early in the morning.
-I had to wake up about 4:45 am as I had to go to Victoria Station in Central London and take the Gatwick Express.
+I had to wake up at about 4:45 am as I had to go to Victoria Station in Central London and take the Gatwick Express.
 The journey from Victoria to Gatwick was about 30 minutes.
 But then I had to take a fast train to the North part of the Airport and then get through security.
 I recommend you to go with plenty of time as this can take about 15 to 30 minutes depending on whether you are asked to open your bag which actually happened to me, grr!
 I brought too many little toiletries of 100 ml each.
 Lesson learnt!

 After passing security, I was much more relaxed as I knew I was on time to catch my plane.
 I finally met the other bloggers who were all super nice.
-We travelled with EasyJet and were only allowed one carry on bag which meant my handbag had to be inside my carry on.
+We travelled with EasyJet and were only allowed one carry-on bag which meant my handbag had to be inside my carry-on.
 This for me was a struggle as I’m terrible with packing.
-I don’t know how but I managed to get everything I needed into a small carry on, so well done me, LOL!
+I don’t know how but I managed to get everything I needed into a small carry-on, so well done me, LOL!

 The journey to Basel was 1hr 35 minutes so it is very quick.
 I didn’t manage to have a nap but it was okay as I felt I was happy in my own world enjoying the views from the window now and then during the journey.
-We were given instructions on how to get around Basel using the public transport.
+We were given instructions on how to get around Basel using public transport.
 Everything was included so we didn’t need to worry about purchasing tickets.
 As soon as we landed we took the bus and then the tram.
 It is relatively easy to move around Basel.
 It is not a big city so there is no way you will get lost.